 This is one of my default exercises that pretty much anyone should learn to master.

-Because it can promote good posture, encourages good connection between the pelvic floor, abdominals and breath, makes us aware of our shoulder blades, makes us think of head position, What this does is help to strengthen and stabilise the shoulder girdle, aids in neck, shoulder and back pain, could help with headaches and jaw pain.
+Because it can promote good posture, encourages good connection between the pelvic floor, abdominals and breath, makes us aware of our shoulder blades and makes us think of head position.
+What this does is help to strengthen and stabilise the shoulder girdle, aids in neck, shoulder and back pain and could help with headaches and jaw pain.

 Well what is this amazing exercise you say?

 Hugely overlooked and underrated, at its most basic level you don’t even need a band, just your arms.
 Do it sitting or standing, it has benefits to both.

 How to perform:

 First off, make sure your spine is straight and neutral, if you are sitting, you should be balanced on your sit bones.

 Think about lifting your breast bone to the ceiling and creating space between the collar bones.